cjbassi/aur-installer/README.md

 # yay-installer

-## Usage
+Easily install [yay](https://github.com/Jguer/yay) from the AUR when you have no other AUR helper installed.

-Add this to your installation scripts to install yay from the AUR:
+Simply run:
 ```
 bash -c "$(curl https://raw.githubusercontent.com/cjbassi/yay-installer/master/yay-installer.sh)"
 ```